fastapi/fastapi/docs/index.md

     * `main`: the file `main.py` (the Python "module").
     * `app`: the object created inside of `main.py` with the line `app = FastAPI()`.
     * `--debug`: make the server restart after code changes.
-Only use for development.
+Only do this for development.

 ### Check it